How to Invest in Canada

 App-Based Investing

 Moka is a Canadian company originally featured on Dragons’ Den.
 The app automatically rounds up your purchases, and invests that spare change in ETF’s.
 This is a great option for those who don’t have a lot to start investing with, and who may be a bit unsure about how to invest, but don’t want to miss out on the opportunity to build their wealth.
-Moka provides automated easy investing for everyone for a flat fee.
+Moka provides automated easy investing for everyone for a flat monthly fee.

 Robo Advisors